 2000+ miles of Carbon Capture Utilization and Storage (CCUS) pipelines are proposed across the midwest, including in Minnesota.
 The pipelines would carry carbon dioxide (CO2) “captured” from dozens of Midwest ethanol plants and other industrial facilities.
-CCUS is a complicated and largely unproven process, but the basic premise is that CO2 emissions are removed at the industrial source, transported, and then stored underground or reused for industrial purposes.
+CCUS can include several different complex technologies and processes, but each method has largely proven unsuccessful at capturing, transporting, and storing CO2 for a climate-relevant period of time (1,000 years or more).
+And in some applications, like at coal-fired power plants, CCUS keeps outdated technology operating (and polluting) for decades longer than originally intended without actually reducing climate-warming greenhouse gas emissions.
+The projects facing the Midwest propose to remove CO2 at an industrial source—primarily ethanol plants—transport it via high-pressure pipeline, and then store the CO2 underground or reuse it for other purposes.
 It is claimed that CO2 will be transported to underground storage sites.
 But in reality, the majority of the carbon captured today is used for more fossil fuel extraction in a process called Enhanced Oil Recovery (EOR).
-In EOR, carbon is injected into underground wells to help unearth even more oil and natural gas.
+In EOR, carbon is injected into depleted oil wells to help unearth oil that would otherwise be unobtainable.
 North Dakota regulators keep expressing their desire for more CO2 to go to their state to expand EOR for oil production.
-CCUS on coal power plants also keeps them operating (and polluting) for decades longer than originally intended while not actually reducing GHG emissions.

 Summit Carbon Solutions | Midwest Carbon Express Pipeline

-Proposed by Summit Carbon Solutions (a subsidiary of Summit Agricultural Group), the Midwest Express Pipeline connects ethanol plants and other industrial ag facilities in five states with a pipeline that leads to North Dakota.
-In Minnesota, Summit has contracts with ethanol plants in Fairmont, Fergus Falls, Granite Falls, Heron Lake, and Lamberton.
+Proposed by Summit Carbon Solutions (a subsidiary of Summit Agricultural Group), the Midwest Carbon Express Pipeline connects ethanol plants and other industrial agriculture facilities in five states with a pipeline that leads to North Dakota.
+In Minnesota, Summit has contracts with ethanol plants in Atwater, Fairmont, Fergus Falls, Granite Falls, Heron Lake, Lamberton and Welcome.
 The northern branch of the pipeline will run through Otter Tail and Wilkin Counties.
 The southern branch will run through Chippewa, Cottonwood, Jackson, Kandiyohi, Martin, Redwood, Renville, and Yellow Medicine Counties.

-In public statements, the company maintains that the CO2 will all be permanently sequestered in ND but Summit CEO Bruce Rastetter is on record as saying the project would not be possible without the prospect for EOR.
+In public statements, the company maintains that the CO2 will all be permanently sequestered in ND but Executive Chairman of Summit Agricultural Group, Bruce Rastetter, is on record as saying the project would not be possible without the prospect for EOR.

-Summit has been moving quickly to have landowners sign permanent easements that only compensate landowners for three years.
-Farmers and landowners are taking the risk of lower crop yields and living and working next to a hazardous liquid pipeline while Summit will reap the reward of hundreds of millions of dollars per year coming from taxpayer dollars via the 45Q tax credit.
+Summit has been moving quickly to have landowners sign permanent easements that only compensate landowners for crop losses for three years after the pipeline is installed.
+Farmers and landowners are taking the risk of lower crop yields and living and working next to a hazardous liquid pipeline while Summit will reap the benefits of billions of dollars per year coming from taxpayer dollars via the 45Q tax credit.

 A second CO2 pipeline planned for the region (including in Minnesota), was cancelled in October 2023.